kollegorna/labs.kollegorna.se/app/_posts/2015-03-06-kong-tictail-theme.md

 We've published everything on our Github account.
 For more in depth information and how to use it see the [README](https://github.com/kollegorna/kong-tictail-theme/blob/master/README.md).
 Feel free to fork and/or improve it!

 [kollegorna/kong-tictail-theme](https://github.com/kollegorna/kong-tictail-theme)

+_Since we started building this Tictail has released [gulp-tictail](https://github.com/tictail/gulp-tictail) and a [theme example](https://github.com/tictail/theme-example) that also simplifies things when building Tictail themes._